maxmeffert/SOLID/OCP/OCP.md

 #### Word of Warning

-Changes are only changes if they occur, see Single Responsibility Principle.
+Changes are only changes if they occur, see _Single Responsibility Principle_.

 ---
 ### How To Open/Close